MASSERAI LI VELI WINE

 Orion is Masseria Li Veli’s pure expression of Primitivo.
 It is intense on the nose, bursting with the ripest of cherries and other red fruits, before introducing sweet spices which persist on the palate, where the full-bodied smoothness is broken by a streak of pleasant acidity.
 Primonero is a blend of Negroamaro (85%) and Primitivo.
 As its name suggests, Negroamaro is a dark purple grape, even the pulp, but has bright fruit and a floral bouquet to it.
 It has a lingering finish with sweet tannins.

 Another grape typical of Puglia - this time white - is Fiano Minitolo.
 This small, aromatic and strong-flavoured grape, in the hands of the Falvo winemakers, produces a wine which is rounded but firm, with tropical and floral aromas drifting over a core of pear covered with a squeeze of citrus acidity to keep it fresh, and finished with mineral punctuation.

-If Masseria Li Veli’s classic range of wines includes some lesser known grape varieties, they are nothing compared to the estate’s experimental Askos line, named after the Greek word for decanter, which aims to revive varietals close to extinction.
+If the Masseria Li Veli winery’s classic range of wines includes some lesser known grape varieties, they are nothing compared to the estate’s experimental Askos line, named after the Greek word for decanter, which aims to revive varietals close to extinction.
 Susumaniello is a bombastic wine full of black cherry and blackberry flavours, with Chesterfield leather notes.
 It has great acidity and firm tannins, meaning it can get even better over time.